thomasnorris/SHA-512/README.md

-# OneWayHash
+# SHA-512
-- This is an implementation of the SHA-512 hashing algorithm in C#.
+- Modify the `InputFile.txt` and a hash will be generated for it.